zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/deployment-test-plugin/README.md

 	* **User credentials** for accessing the Hosts on which the application accessibility test has to be performed (called the TestStation)
 	* **wget** installed on the Hosts (Unix/Windows) on which the application accessibility test has to be performed if it's not same as the Deployit server Host.

+# Installation

+Place the plugin JAR file into your `SERVER_HOME/plugins` directory.

 # Usage in Deployment Packages #

 The plugin works with the standard deployment package of DAR format.
 Please see the _Packaging Manual_ for more details about the DAR format and the ways to